.webp)

 That uncertainty is normal.
 Strategy turns it into clarity.
 That’s where this work begins.

-What Selective Colleges Actually Look For
+What College Admissions Officers Actually Look For

-Top universities evaluate more than grades and test scores.
+Universities evaluate more than grades and test scores.
 They look for:

 • Intellectual curiosity